Herzberg Building 5302

 modeling; formulation and optimization of database queries.

 - Prerequisites: COMP 3005 and COMP 3804, or the equivalent.

 - COMP 5100 [0.5 credit] (formerly 95.510) (CSI 5180)

 - Topics in Artificial Intelligence

-recent approaches to machine learning and data mining, inference
+to machine learning and data mining, inference methods, knowledge-based and

-methods, knowledge-based and fuzzy systems, heuristic search, and
+fuzzy systems, heuristic search, and natural language processing.

 - Precludes: COMP 4106 or the equivalent.